Meisaka/trillek-client-ui/README.md

 You can have the tests run whenever a file is changed within the `src` or `./specs` directories by executing `grunt test:continuous`.

+When the tests are executed a file will be created called `_SpecRunner.html`, you can open this within your browser if you need to use your browser for debugging purposes.

 ## Building

 Presuming you have all of the dependencies installed correctly, you can simply execute grunt.